Z-Wave: Standards and the Z-Wave Alliance

 Established in 2005 and re-incorporated as a non-profit in 2020, the Z-Wave Alliance is a member-driven standards development organization dedicated to market development, technical Z-Wave specification and device certification, and education on Z-Wave technology.
 Z-Wave Alliance is a consortium of over 300 companies in the residential and commercial connected technology market.
 Z-Wave Alliance certifies devices to standards that guarantee interoperability with full backwards compatibility among all generations of Z-Wave devices.
 These standards include specifications for reliability, range, power consumption, and device interoperability.

 In October 2013, a new protocol and interoperability certification program called Z-Wave Plus was announced, based upon new features and higher interoperability standards bundled together and required for the 500 series system on a chip (SoC), and including some features that had been available since 2012 for the 300/400 series SoCs.
 In February 2014, the first product was certified by Z-Wave Plus.

 In 2016, the Alliance launched a Z-Wave Certified Installer Training program to give installers, integrators and dealers the tools to deploy Z-Wave networks and devices in their residential and commercial jobs.
 That year, the Alliance announced the Z-Wave Certified Installer Toolkit (Z-CIT), a diagnostics and troubleshooting device that can be used during network and device setup and can also function as a remote diagnostics tool.

-Z-Wave Long Range (LR) was announced in September 2020, a new specification with an increased range over regular Z-Wave signals.
-The LR specification is managed and certified under the Z-Wave Plus v2 certification.
+Z-Wave Long Range (ZWLR) was announced in September 2020, a new specification with an increased range over regular Z-Wave signals.
+The ZWLR specification is managed and certified under the Z-Wave Plus v2 certification.
+Under ideal conditions, ZWLR allows devices to communicate directly with a hub at a distance of up to 1.5 miles, and supports up to 4,000 devices on a single network.
 On March 15, 2022, the Z-Wave Alliance announced that Ecolink, a security and home automation brand, was the first to complete Z-Wave LR certification, with the Ecolink 700 Series Garage Door Controller.
+By January 2026, there were 125 certified Z-Wave Long Range devices on the market.